 Create a Plan

 Work with your doctor to make a plan that's just for you.
 It should outline when you need to have an injection and how to recognize signs of a severe allergic reaction.

 Share the plan with anyone who might have to use the injector on you, like your spouse or co-workers.
-If your child carries an auto-injector, give the plan to his teachers, school nurse, baby sitter, and grandparents.
+If your child carries an auto-injector, give the plan to their teachers, school nurse, babysitter, and grandparents.

 Practice using the device.
 Check online for safety videos and updates.
 And make sure anyone who may have to use it knows how.